 More than 60 small churches and chapels can be found throughout the island which is a relatively large number in comparison to the population – clear proof of the orthodox faith.
 Many of these churches are freely open to allow visitors to enter.
 Upon entering a church/chapel it is customary to light a candle and offer a prayer for either personal needs or that of a family member or friend.
 It is said the candle is lit as a sign of one’s faith and hope in God’s help.

-The Byzantine Monastery of Archangelos – Churches and Monasteries of Thassos
+The Byzantine Monastery of Archangelos

-Located in the south and possibly the most stunning building on the island!
+Located in south Thassos and possibly the most stunning building on the island!
 Although called a monastery, it is in actual fact a convent run by a group of nuns and is situated on the cliff edge providing panoramic views over the Aegean Sea and Mount Athos.

 The monastery has a collection of religious artefacts, in particular, a nail said to be from the cross on which Jesus was crucified.
 Each year, on the first Tuesday after Easter, the nail is carried from the village of Theologos to the convent.